Trusted By:

 • Using binomial option models

-• Simplifying options analysis using the Black-Scholes mode
+• Simplifying options analysis using the Black-Scholes model

 • problems using the Black-Scholes model for valuation